-Our CPF savings is one of the main sources of retirement income, so it’s important that you grow your CPF money for retirement.
+Our CPF savings is one of the main sources of retirement income, so it's important that maximise them for your retirement years.

 You probably know that the main purpose of CPF savings is to support our living needs during retirement.
 However, the CPF board adjusts the retirement sums annually to keep up with inflation, which could make the target sums seem unachievable to many.
 Hence, knowing how you can build a sustainable CPF retirement income is important if you want to receive monthly CPF income.

 In this article, we’ll be looking at ways on ways you can build up your CPF savings to sustain your retirement.
 Before going further into detail, you could divide your retirement income into two categories: guaranteed and non-guaranteed income.

 The former refers to the CPF payouts, withdrawals from CPF accounts, SRS savings, annuity or retirement income insurance, cash and near cash assets like the Singapore Savings Bonds (SSBs), annuity, money market funds, and index funds.